stylekit/stylekit.github.io/_posts/_temp/_2016-09-08-style-manager-optimization.md

 ```
 The cache system should also move the most popular queries to the top of the array list
 so basically the the cache styles should be like this -> cache.styles:[(IStyle,Int)] (<--using duplets where int is the popularity count)

+- [ ] build the cache system
+- [ ] build the selector-count hashtable system
+- [ ] Test if speed goes up after implementing these two optimization efforts
+- [ ] More struct classes will speed things up probably.
+Style could be struct maybe?
+- [ ] Use Enum instead of constants?